 Submuscular breast implants are less likely to cause complications like capsular contracture, interference with mammography results, and disruption of lactation and nipple sensation.
 Moreover, breast implants inserted under the chest muscles provide more natural and aesthetically pleasing results, and that’s why Dr Doyle takes the time and puts in more effort to perform this technique for his breast augmentation patients.

-When getting breast augmentation surgery, Dr Doyle will have to cut your skin open to insert the implants.
-Three different incisions are used in boob jobs: Inframammary incision, periareolar incision, and axillary incision.
+Three different incisions are used in breast surgery: Inframammary incision, periareolar incision, and axillary incision.
 Each of these techniques has its advantages and disadvantages, however, Dr Doyle uses the inframammary incision in the majority of his surgeries.
-Here’s how different boob job incisions compare:
+Here’s how different incisions compare:

 This is Dr Doyle’s favourite access technique when performing breast augmentation surgery.
-Dr Doyle will make an incision along the crease under your breasts to place the implants.
-This technique is considered the most sterile and is part of the 14-points plan to reduce the risks of complications and in particular capsules and ALCL after breast augmentation surgery.
+He will make an incision along the crease under your breasts to place the implants.
+This technique is considered the most sterile and is part of the 14-points plan to reduce the risks of complications and in particular capsules and ALCL after surgery.
 The final scar from your inframammary incision will be well hidden and barely noticeable.

 The areola is the pigmented circular skin around your nipple.
 A periareolar incision is an incision that’s made right on the border of the lower half of the areola.
 This technique is less commonly used since it’s considered less sterile than inframammary incisions and has a higher infection rate.